 This DIY Outdoor Plant Shelf is an easy afternoon woodworking project that is perfect for beginners!
 It has a hook for hanging plants and shelves for additional plants and your front porch decor.
-Free woodworking plans will walk you through how to build your own.

 Pin for later!